 Of the 530 acres of private land, 349 is within a strict conservation covenant held by The Land Conservancy (TLC).
-This covenant restricts use of the land and any further development.
+This covenant Protects the use of the land.
 The “compound” area (homestead with greenhouse, studio and out-buildings) provides facilities needed for human life, serviced by a microhydro instillation and solar-generated power.
 The rest of the acreage is left to nature.

 After a few more parking spaces, a gate shows the real entrance to headquarters.
 Through the gate, on the right is a large greenhouse.
 Upstairs are two sleeping lofts, enough room for four people, and on the ground level is a rustic kitchen and bathroom.
 Planning is underway next door for the herbarium and solar instillation.
 Solar panels, collecting energy to power headquarters, will be placed on the roof of the herbarium.
 A room inside the herbarium will be insulated from the rest of the building and contain batteries for capturing the energy of the sun.

 The main cabin on the property has two and a half storeys.
 On ground level is a kitchen and bathroom, with an adjoining bedroom large enough for three people.
 On the second floor is a living room with foldout couch for two, and upstairs is a sleeping loft, also accommodating a maximum of two.
 A wood storage area is to the south of the cabin, followed by a supplies room.
 Beside that is a workshop.
 Above the workshop are two sleeping lofts with private decks.
 Four people can be accommodated here, with a communal space below with bathroom, kitchen and sitting area.

 A couple of little storage sheds lead to the old heritage cabin.
 It is the first cabin built on the property by the previous owners.
 When they arrived they lived in a trailer, but gradually built a cabin around it.
 The trailer is still inside the building.